So your dog needs his teeth cleaned. The question is, how much will it cost?

 It doesn’t matter how well-behaved your dog is or how well he tolerates routine tooth brushings, serious dental care requires a seriously sedated pup.

-Nevertheless, some veterinarians and veterinary dentists offer anesthesia-free, light cleanings.
+Nevertheless, some veterinarians and veterinary dentists will offer a light, anesthesia-free cleaning.

 Such treatments aren’t cruel – pain medications (typically a nerve block, which numbs the area) are used to keep your pet relatively pain-free during the procedure.
 However, your dog won’t be put “out,” as he would if the vet anesthetizes him.